BorderCloud/SPARQL/doc/Endpoint.md

 private string $_nameParameterQueryRead
 ```

-Name of parameter HTTP GET to send a query SPARQL to read data.
+Name of parameter HTTP to send a query SPARQL to read data.